aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 Please note that for this criteria, Aspose.Words only supports saving to HTML format when splitting.

-When saving to EPUB, the document is not split into several files, and there will be only one output file.
+When saving to EPUB, the document is not split into numerous files, and there will be only one output file.

 ### Split a Document by Sections